camunda/camunda-docs/docs/guides/message-correlation.md

 ## Message buffering

 Messages are buffered on the broker, so your external systems can emit messages before your process arrives at the catch event.
-The amount of time that a message is buffered is configured when publishing the message from the client library.
+The amount of time a message is buffered is configured when publishing the message from the client library.

-For example, to send a message that is buffered for 10 minutes with the JavaScript client:
+For example, to send a message buffered for 10 minutes with the JavaScript client:

 ```typescript
   zbc.publishMessage({